Rocky Mountain Spotted Fever

 What is Rocky Mountain spotted fever?

 Rocky Mountain spotted fever (RMSF) is an infection caused by the bite of an infected tick.
 It may occur anytime the weather is warm, but it most often occurs from April until September.
 It was first recognized in the Rocky Mountain states.
-But it may occur throughout the U.S. Most common areas affected are in the southeastern and south central U.S. The disease is spread to humans through a bite from an infected tick.
-It is not spread from person to person.
+But it may occur throughout the U.S. Most common areas affected are in the southeastern and south central U.S. It's not spread from person to person.

 What causes Rocky Mountain spotted fever?